MazeMap/URL-API/README.md

 # Contents

 ## URL-API.md

-This is the home of the documentation for the public URL API used in the MazeMap web application.
+This is the documentation for the public URL API used in the MazeMap web application.

 ## EMBED.md

-This is the home of the documentation on how to embed MazeMap into a web-page.
+This explains how to use the URL API when embedding MazeMap into web pages.